 What makes this gluten free stuffing recipe healthy?

-The ingredients, which are a gluten-free bread loaf, celery, onions, carrots (yay for extra veggies!!), water, lots of flavorful seasonings and herbs, and a drizzle of olive oil on top after baking – if you want.
+The ingredients, which are a gluten-free bread loaf (or this vegan, dairy-free, egg free gluten-free bread loaf), celery, onions, carrots (yay for extra veggies!!), water, lots of flavorful seasonings and herbs, and a drizzle of olive oil on top after baking – if you want.

 What gluten-free bread should I use in stuffing?

-I like to use my homemade gluten-free bread recipe for the most natural gluten-free stuffing recipe or Udi’s Gluten-Free loaf for convenience.
+I like to use my homemade gluten-free bread recipe for a real authentic homemade gluten-free stuffing recipe, and for convenience Udi's Gluten-Free loaf and Little Northern Bakehouse have delicious breads.
 One thing I have learned about gluten-free bread is to be careful on which you choose because to make them taste good and fluffy they are sometimes filled with extra salt sugar and fats.
 If you ever have a question about any breads, send me an email through my contact page and I am happy to answer your questions.

 Two ways to make gluten free stuffing